Blockdesk Intro FAQ

 He has been elected President of professional Investment Analyst Societies in San Diego and New York City and has served on the editorial boards of the Financial Analysts Journal and the CFA Digest.
 He has spoken at numerous schools and professional meetings.

-Q: Will the site be afforadble for the individual investor?
+Q: Is the service afforadble for the individual investor?

 Yes, that is one of our primary goals.
-We plan to make the information worthwhile and affordable for exactly this audience.
+We intend to make the information worthwhile and affordable for exactly this audience.

 Q: Do you cover penny stocks?